17ex/DataLiteracy/README.md

 whether the train was cancelled or not.

-Contained is data from 20.01.2021 to 03.12.2023 of all long-distance trains that travel between any German train station and the station Frankfurt(Main)Hbf, which we picked because of its central position within the German train network.
+Contained is data from 20.01.2021 to 03.12.2023 of all long-distance trains between any
+German train station and the station Frankfurt(Main)Hbf, which we picked because of its central position within the German train network.

-## How to reproduce our results
+## How to reproduce our experiments

 ### How to run our code